influxdata/telegraf/plugins/outputs/cloudwatch/README.md

 ## Amazon CloudWatch Output for Telegraf

-This plugin will send points to Amazon CloudWatch.
+This plugin will send metrics to Amazon CloudWatch.

 ## Amazon Authentication